BasiaLu/ecommerce-checkout-analysis/README.md

 ---

-## 👩‍💻 Author
+## 👩‍💻 About the Author

-Barbara Łukaszewska
+**Barbara Łukaszewska**
 📊 Data Analyst | Power BI | SQL
 📍 Warszawa

----
+This project was created as part of a BI analysis case study, focused on identifying the root cause of conversion drop in an e-commerce environment.